Why and How: Photographing Fawns - Part 1

 Deer fawns are born from the end of May to the beginning of July.

 The red deer doe has a gestation of eight months.
-The does are protruded during the rut period which is between the months of September and October.
+The does show during the rut period, which is between the months of September and October.
 As the slab lasts about eight weeks, the period of birth spans the same length of time.

-The roe deer hind is a very interesting and fascinating animal in terms of reproduction.
-The hinds are covered during the period going from July 15 to August 15.
+The roe deer hind is a fascinating animal to study, specifically about its reproduction.
+The hinds are covered during the period of July 15 to August 15.
 After mating, the female blocks the development of the embryo until the end of December or the beginning of January.

 This phase is called the embryonic diapause.

 The birth of a roe deer fawn takes place during the months of May and June.
 At this time of year, food is plentiful.
 In total, gestation lasts nine and a half months.
-But for four months, nothing happens.
+For four months, nothing happens.

 The fallow deer rutting season takes place in October and November.
 The gestation of the doe lasts eight months.
-Fallow deer fawns are born during the months of June and July.
-It is a time of plenty for food.
+Fallow deer fawns are born during June and July when there is plenty of food.